 Again, this buzzword tells hiring managers nothing about your strengths.
 Don’t just say that you’re results-driven, use real-life examples of your achievements to demonstrate how you get results.

-But before you get writing, consider downloading a free, professional resume template to save you some time and give your application a fresh new look.
+But before you start writing, consider downloading a free, professional resume template from our site to save you some time and help make sure your application is a success.

-Or — if you want to make the job hunting process even easier — try our simple-to-use resume builder.
-Our software helps you produce a perfectly formatted resume in five minutes, one that will meet the standards of even the most critical hiring manager.
+Or — if you want to make the job search process even easier — try our simple-to-use, free-of-charge resume builder.
+Our software will guide you through the process so you can produce your own perfectly formatted resume in five minutes — one that’ll meet the standards of even the most critical hiring manager.